tola-rs/tola-ssg/README.md

 # tola-ssg

-A static site generator for Typst-based websites.  \
+A static site generator for Typst-based websites.

+> Note (v0.7.0): Released now.
+Some caching-related bugs may still exist.
+You can use `tola s -c`(`serve --clean`) as a workaround, but please try regular `serve` first so I can collect feedback and fix these issues in upcoming updates.
+Thanks for your support!

 ## Table of Contents